 "That was different," she mumbles.
 And she frowns once more.
-"You might want to leave me."
+"But, you might want to leave me."

-Now, she's being ridiculous.
+Now she's being ridiculous.

-"Christian, you know I might do something exceptionally stupid-and you..." she stops.
+"Christian, you know I might do something exceptionally stupid-and you..."
+She stops.

-Ana, baby.
-I think that's highly unlikely.
+Ana, I think that's highly unlikely.
 "Stop.
 Stop now.
 This subject is closed.
 We're not discussing it anymore.
 No prenup.
 Not now-not ever."

-I scramble through my thoughts trying to find safer ground and change this awful subject.
-Inspiration hits me.
+I scramble through my thoughts, trying to find safer ground, and inspiration hits me.
 Turning to Grace, who's wringing her hands and looking anxiously at me, I ask, "Mom, can we have the wedding here?"